Broken links across staff profiles

 • Biography

-Dr Nicky Payne is an Associate Professor in Psychology, an HCPC Registered Practitioner Health Psychologist, and a Chartered Psychologist and full member of the BPS Division of Health Psychology, and Chair of the Psychology, health and wellbeing research group at Middlesex University
+Dr Nicky Payne is an Associate Professor in Psychology, an HCPC Registered Practitioner Health Psychologist, and a Chartered Psychologist and full member of the BPS Division of Health Psychology.
+She is Postgraduate Research Lead for the Department of Psychology, Chair of the Psychology, health and wellbeing research group, and a member of the Visual and creative methods research group.

 Qualifications: BSc (Hons) Psychology (Hertfordshire), MSc Health Psychology (City), PhD (Hertfordshire)

-My research focuses on four broad areas: 1) women's reproductive health and the workplace, especially the impacts of fertility challenges and treatment, 2) the evaluation of theory-based behavioural change interventions, 3) the impact of long-term health conditions such as sickle cell disease and Long Covid, 4) work stress, work-life balance and flexible working.
+My research focuses on four broad areas: 1) women's reproductive health, especially the impacts of fertility challenges and treatment, and the workplace, 2) the evaluation of behaviour change interventions, 3) the impact of long-term health conditions such as sickle cell disease and Long Covid, 4) work stress, work-life balance and flexible working.

 I have worked on research funded by Horizon Europe, the ESRC, Fertility Network UK, Barking and Dagenham Council, the Society for Reproductive and Infant Psychology, Greenwich Leisure Limited.